Florida building collapse probe to begin structural testing

 The federal investigation into the deadly collapse of a Florida beachfront condominium building is entering a new phase that involves cutting and drilling into concrete and steel to determine what role they played in the disaster, officials said Wednesday.

-The National Institute of Standards and Technology said in a news release that what’s known as invasive testing will begin soon as investigators seek samples from materials collected at the collapsed Champlain Towers South site.
+The National Institute of Standards and Technology said in a news release that what’s known as invasive testing will begin soon as investigators test samples from materials collected at the collapsed Champlain Towers South site.

 “This is an important step in the investigation, one we are able to take only after months of careful investigation and preparation,” said Glenn Bell, co-leader of the investigation.